webpapaya/fhs-slides/bachelor_2_redux_introduction.md

   - useDebugValue

 ---

 ### State Management with Redux

 ----

 ### What is application state

 > An application's state is roughly the entire contents of its memory. ([sarnold](https://stackoverflow.com/a/8102731))

 ----

 ### State in Redux terms

 > Every bit of information the application needs in order to render.

 ----

-### What information do we need to render this page?
+### What information do we need to render this page

 ![app wireframe](assets/app_wireframe.png)

 ----

-### What information do we need to render this page?
+### What information do we need to render this page

 | Question?                                  | State Name           |
 |--------------------------------------------|----------------------|